Pensions, Property and Inheritance Planning

 Traditionally, people used their pension to fund their retirement and left their property and other assets to descendants.
 Any unused drawdown funds could be passed on as an inheritance, but they didn’t count as part of the estate for inheritance tax purposes and were taxed at 55% – some way above the standard inheritance tax rate of 40%.

 The pension freedoms changed all that.
 Defined contribution pensions can now be passed on more tax-efficiently, and in some instances, tax-free.

-This change provides those approaching retirement with even more options and opportunities, but also makes the process of planning retirement finances even more complicated.
+This change provides those approaching retirement with even more options and opportunities but also makes the process of planning retirement finances even more complicated.

 For many, the traditional approach of ‘spend the pension, save the property’ will still be the right one.
 But others may be better off doing something different.
-After tax, your pension savings could be more valuable than your property to pass on to descendants or other beneficiaries as an inheritance.
+After-tax, your pension savings could be more valuable than your property to pass on to descendants or other beneficiaries as an inheritance.
 So you may be better off using the equity in your property and other assets, such as an ISA or other investments, to generate income in retirement instead of your pension.

-A change in how people plan for retirement could have a profound impact on wider challenges in society.
-Pension savings being passed down as inheritance could help alleviate common challenges such as the retirement savings gap or lack of savings for house deposit for young people.
+A change in how people plan for retirement could have a profound impact on the wider challenges in society.
+Pension savings being passed down as inheritance could help alleviate common challenges such as the retirement savings gap or lack of savings for a house deposit for young people.